In October 2020, Paul Yacoubian and Chris Lu launched Copy AI on Twitter.

 This helps more people in Jacob’s audience – writers, copywriters, content marketers, and freelancers to know about Copy AI every single week and possibly try it out.

-Collaborating with experts in your niche can help you reach your target audience faster.
+Collaborating with Subject Matter Experts in your niche can help you reach your target audience faster.

 You can do this through an affiliate partnership, or by sponsoring their podcasts newsletters, etc.

 Another strategy that has helped Copy AI to take their business to the next level is building a community for their SaaS product.